Following are a number of back-translations as well as a sample translation for translators of Psalm 36:9:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-yours of kingship forever and ever.’”
+forget your people and the house of your father.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: